WangLabHKUST/FLORA/README.md

                 will be indexed automatically by CPAT if .fai file is not present.
   -e EXON       The least number of exons a transcipt should have in order to
                 be kept in the final transcriptome.
+Default: 2.
-  -l LENGTH     The shortest transcript to be kept in the final transcriptome -c CPAT       CPAT cutoff used to filter transcripts.
+  -l LENGTH     The shortest transcript to be kept in the final transcriptome.
+                Default: 200.
-  -x HEXAMER    The path to hexamer table required by CPAT.
+  -c CPAT       CPAT cutoff used to filter transcripts.
+Default: 0.364 -x HEXAMER    The path to hexamer table required by CPAT.
 Can be downloaded
                 from CPAT website.
   -m LOGIT      The path to logit model required by CPAT.
 Can be downloaded